Judicial winding-up of a business

 Within 2 months of the publication of the opening judgment in the Bodacc: titleContent, creditors must to declare their claims the liquidator in order to recover the amount of their claims.

-The opening judgment has immediate consequences for the company, its manager and its employees.
+The opening judgment has immediate consequences for the company, its manager (manager, president, etc.), its employees, and the creditors.

-The opening of the judicial liquidation shall entail the cessation of the activity of the company.
+The opening of the winding-up proceedings shall entail the immediate cessation of the activity.
 Occasionally, continued activity is permitted.

 Maintenance of activity

-The continuation of the activity may be authorized by the court for a maximum period of 6 months in one of the following cases:
+The continuation of the activity may be authorized by the court in the following cases:

-• Total or partial divestiture of the company is possible.
+• Where the total or partial transfer of the company is conceivable.

 Termination of employment contracts